fivetran/dbt_iterable_source/README.md

 ### Deprecating Misspelling of `campaign_suppression_list_history`

-Originally, this connector schema mispelled `campaign_suppression_list_history` as `campaign_supression_list_history` (note the singular 'p').
-The mispelled table will be phased out in existing connectors and replaced with a table with the correct spelling.
+Originally, this connector schema misspelled `campaign_suppression_list_history` as `campaign_supression_list_history` (note the singular 'p').
+The misspelled table will be phased out in existing connectors and replaced with a table with the correct spelling.

 By default, this package assumes users to have the **old spelling** (`campaign_supression_list_history`).
 To change this so that the package works with the newly spelled `campaign_suppression_list_history` source table, add the following configuration to your `dbt_project.yml` file: